 For Journalists and Media Professionals:

-- Pull exact quotes from video interviews without rewinding repeatedly
+- Pull exact quotes from video interviews without rewinding constantly

 For Content Creators and Marketers:

-- Turn long-form video content into social media quote cards
+- Turn long-form video into social media quote cards

-- Create highlight reels with the most impactful moments
+- Build highlight reels of the best moments

-- Repurpose video content into blog posts and articles
+- Repurpose video into blog posts and articles

 For Researchers and Academics:

-- Extract verbatim quotes from recorded interviews or focus groups
+- Extract verbatim quotes from interviews or focus groups

 - Analyze qualitative data with precise textual references